leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 Can I distribute this software/code - NO
 Am I able to build on top of what you already have - YES as long as it's not later sold / charged out.
 You should be promoting open source.
 The code broke - Raise an issue or contact me

+## Notes to self

+- Test voiding an invoice via the application once it's already voided in app (test fail response to UI)
+- Have /test route in frontend (as an example) redirect user to /help page as it currently does not
+- Deploy to Heroku and document deployment steps
+- Delete client_old directory